galaktor/microview_pins/README.md

 ![MicroView displaying all input pin states](https://raw.githubusercontent.com/galaktor/microview_pins/master/preview.jpg)

 The boxes correspond roughly to the pin located at the position on the MicroView.
 A filled box means a signal above 0 was read on the pin.
 An empty box means signal of 0.
-All pins are read as digital pins, even the analog pins below (the row has an 'A' indicating that they are analog!).
+All pins are read as digital pins, even the analog pins below (the row has an 'A' indicating that they are analog, i.e. "A0", "A1" etc).
 If I can think of an easy way to visualize analog signals on confined space I might upgrade the analog bit but for now, it's binary.
 Non-input pins are replaced with a character that matches the pin's purpose as per the [MicroView overview page](http://learn.microview.io/intro/general-overview-of-microview.html):

 * 'V' = 'VIN' (MV pin 16)